Hives (Urticaria) During Pregnancy

 - Your doctor may prescribe ointments and oral medicines to help relieve the symptoms of hives.

 We know you would agree when we say prevention is better than cure.
 Why wait for conditions like these to appear when you can prevent them in the first place?
-Read on to know how you can prevent hives.
+Read on to learn how you can prevent hives.

-How to Prevent Hives
+How to Prevent Hives?

 - Refrain from wearing tight-fitted clothes during pregnancy, as they may cause skin irritation.
 You should wear loose cotton clothes that let your skin breathe and ensure utmost comfort.

 - Refrain from using harsh chemical-based products that may cause dry or irritate your skin and lead to hives.